Volcano boarding is one of the most exhilarating things to do in Nicaragua.

-Nicaragua is known as the land of lakes and volcanoes.
-It isn’t by chance: there are 19 active volcanoes scattered around the country.
-Of these, a few surround Leon and some are close to Granada, Nicaragua tourist hot spot.
-And two make up Ometepe Island.
+Known as the land of lakes and volcanoes, Nicaragua is home to 19 active volcanoes.
+Of these, a few surround Leon and some are close to Granada, and two make up Ometepe Island.

-Pretty much any time you look around in Nicaragua, there is a volcano in sight.
-Eventually, whether you like it or not, it is inevitable to get on a volcano.
-I walked on the crater of volcano Masaya, not far from Granada, and explored the lava fields.
-I hiked Maderas, in Ometepe island.
+I walked on the crater of volcano Masaya, near Granada; I hiked Maderas, in Ometepe island.
 But it is volcano boarding Cerro Negro that gave me the most thrilling experience.